AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 ### Prerequisites

-To use any of these ways to show a custom block page, you’ll need an HTTP server running on some IP address and serving the page in question on all routes.
+To use any of these methods to display a custom block page, you’ll need an HTTP server running on some IP address and serving the page in question on all routes.
 Something like [`pixelserv-tls`][pxsrv].

 [pxsrv]: https://github.com/kvic-z/pixelserv-tls